If you have a dog who’s about 7 – 12 years old … especially a larger breed … and a female, this post is essential reading!

-Over-diagnosed is a euphemism for “your dog never had it in the first place.”
+Over-diagnosed is a polite way of saying “your dog never had it in the first place.”
 And that’s a problem.

-So it’s important that we fully understand this disease.
+First … it’s important to fully understand this disease.

 What Is Cushing’s Disease In Dogs?